wherethewindblows1/wherethewindblows1/README.md

-### Hello, I'm Lee Jung-yeop, majoring in AI.
-And welcome to my homepage.
+### Hello, I'm Lee Jung-yeop, majoring in AI and welcome to my homepage.